Has this ever happened to you?

 Novartis, another leading pharma company, also lists collaboration as its primary value.

 This tells employees in no uncertain terms: collaboration is important.

 Make sure all teams give importance to collaboration and see teamwork as a big advantage when working on a project.
 This not only improves team performance, but also enhances the teams’ chances to meet project deadlines easily.

 There are two common pain points in most projects:

 - Team members and managers don't agree on the project's goals and deadlines

 - Team members don't agree on their assigned roles in the project

-A simple way to solve this problem is to collaborate on goal setting and role assignment.
+A simple way to solve this problem is to collaborate right from the start of the project, that is from the goal setting and role assignment phase.